seamplex/feenox/doc/sds.md

 ![The web-based platform [CAEplex](https://www.caeplex.com) is mobile-friendly. <https://www.youtube.com/watch?v=7KqiMbrSLDc>](caeplex-ipad.jpg){#fig:caeplex-ipad}

-The following example illustrates how well FeenoX works as one of many links in a chain that goes from tracing a bitmap with the problem's geometry down to creating a nice figure with the resuts of a computation:
+The following example illustrates how well FeenoX works as one of many links in a chain that goes from tracing a bitmap with the problem's geometry down to creating a nice figure with the results of a computation:

 ```include
 mazes.md